-The real first Bob was constucted by Christian Mathis in St. Moritz, Switzerland who fabricated a steel carriages on which drivers could sit upright and steer it with a rope control.
+The real first Bob was constucted by Christian Mathis in St. Moritz, Switzerland who fabricated steel carriages on which drivers could sit upright and steer them with a rope control.
 From then on, sleigh building developed in a variety of ways.

 Formal competitions started in 1884 in St. Moritz.
 It's not known how much the original track evolved in the early years as the three sports matured.
 Subsecquently, the first Bobsleigh Club was found in 1897 in St. Moritz.

-Men's four-man bobsleigh appeared in the first ever Winter Olympic Games in 1924.
+Men's four-man bobsleigh appeared in the first Winter Olympic Games in 1924.

 The men's two-man bobsleigh event was added in 1932.

 Women's bobsleigh competition began in the USA in 1983.